Michaltys/Runnin/README.md

 Hi!
-This our Django Strava API data collection project.
+This is my Django Strava API data collection project.
 This repository covers frontend, backend, database creation.
 Repository is also prepared for PythonAnywhere web hosting deployment.